 - ½ tsp. lemon juice

 - A pinch of salt and pepper

 - 8 large pieces of roasted red pepper (look for a brand that doesn’t include sugar in the ingredient list to avoid a sweet pickle flavor)

-- ½ cup black olive tapenade (homemade like this or store-bought)
+- ½ cup black olive tapenade (homemade or store-bought)

 - Transfer the meat to a cutting board to rest for 10-15 minutes.
 Drain any fat off of the sauce.
 Use two forks to shred the meat and then mix with as much sauce as desired.